DuggzDev/DataStructures/DS/README.md

 2. Which adjacent neighbours are connecting to that node
 3. And so forth for each node (level)
 4. Utilizes a queue

+**Binary Tree** tree where each node cannot have more than 2 childrne

  # By James